EricssonResearch/v2x-self-revocation/simulation/README.md

 run the simulations, which can be installed by running `pip install cryptography`.

+A visual representation of the simulation is provided by the `web` component, which runs a web server on port 80.
+This is a pretty simple web app that is only intended for demonstrative purposes, and for best results it is recommended to not exceed 30-40 virtual vehicles and 10 groups in total, and no more than 16 vehicles per group on average.

 ## Quick start with Docker Compose

 This requires a recent version of [Docker](https://docs.docker.com/get-docker/)